konradsoares/TelegraMQ/README.md

  Edit receive-message.py and uncomment line 22 and replace the token with your Bot Token and chatid with your personal chatID.

+ PS: Our body here is byte so you need to convert to str.

  ![image](https://user-images.githubusercontent.com/52551615/190874167-3efad84a-8d50-4e56-b4e2-a2ab06a9a03f.png)

  Save receive-message.py, start your Telegram Bot to receive messages, run receive-message.py to start consuming and routing the messages in the queue.